granthale/granthale.com2/books/atomic-habits.md

 ---
-title: 'The Grapes of Wrath'
+title: 'Atomic Habits'
-author: 'Evan Osnos'
+author: 'James Clear'
 summary: 'This book was pretty darn good'
 rating: '8'
-href: '/../public/books/grapes-of-wrath.jpeg'
+href: '/../public/books/atomic-habits.jpeg'
 ---

 Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
 The difference is in **when** it generates the HTML for a page.